throughbit/BTCServices/README.md

 #errors.js

 errors defines a format for passing responses.
 All responses follow the format:

-{status:'', message:''}
+{status:" ", message:" "}

-Status 0 = Fail / False
+status 0 = Fail / False

-Status 1 = Success / True
+status 1 = Success / True

 This strays away from the traditional C-standard since the boolean-int equivalent in JS is 0 = false and 1 = true.
 This allows easy checks via if(status){}